 - 1. Log in to the CSS management console. - 2.
 In the navigation pane on the left, choose Clusters > Elasticsearch.
-On the displayed Clusters page, locate the target cluster and choose More > Restart in the Operation column. - On the Restart Cluster page, select Rolling Restart.
+On the displayed Clusters page, locate the target cluster and choose More > Restart in the Operation column.

+- On the Restart Cluster page, select Rolling Restart.
 You can perform rolling restart by Node type.
-Select specific node types for restart. - 4.
+Select specific node types for - restart.
 Refresh the page and check the cluster status.
+During the restart, the cluster - 4.
+Refresh the page and check the cluster status.
 During the restart, the cluster status is Processing, and the task status is Restarting.
 If the cluster status changes to Available, the cluster has been restarted successfully.

-7.6 Migrating Cluster Data
+6.6 Migrating Cluster Data